energysistem/manuals/39180-Active 2 MP3/en/15-warranty.md

 ## Warranty.

-Energy Sistem Soyntec SA is liable for any lack of conformity which exists at the time the goods were purchased during a period of 36 months.
+Energy Sistem Technology, SA is liable for any lack of conformity which exists at the time the goods were purchased during a period of 36 months.

 Batteries are excluded from the 36-month warranty, having a warranty period of 12 months.